lex-node/astroport-landing-page-1/docs/tc.md

 #### 8.8 Rules of Interpretation

-1.  “hereof,” “herein,” “hereunder,” “hereby” and words of similar import will, unless otherwise stated, be construed to refer to these Terms as a whole and not to any particular provision of these Terms;
+(a)  “hereof,” “herein,” “hereunder,” “hereby” and words of similar import will, unless otherwise stated, be construed to refer to these Terms as a whole and not to any particular provision of these Terms;

-2.  “include(s)” and “including” shall be construed to be followed by the words “without limitation”;
+(b)  “include(s)” and “including” shall be construed to be followed by the words “without limitation”;

-3.  “or” shall be construed to be the “inclusive or” rather than “exclusive or” unless the context requires otherwise;
+(c)  “or” shall be construed to be the “inclusive or” rather than “exclusive or” unless the context requires otherwise;

-4.  any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of these Terms;
+(d)  any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of these Terms;

-5.  section titles, captions and headings are for convenience of reference only and have no legal or contractual effect.;
+(e)  section titles, captions and headings are for convenience of reference only and have no legal or contractual effect.;

-6.  whenever the context requires: the singular number shall include the plural, and vice versa; the masculine gender shall include the feminine and neuter genders; the feminine gender shall include the masculine and neuter genders; and the neuter gender shall include the masculine and feminine genders; and
+(f)  whenever the context requires: the singular number shall include the plural, and vice versa; the masculine gender shall include the feminine and neuter genders; the feminine gender shall include the masculine and neuter genders; and the neuter gender shall include the masculine and feminine genders; and

-except as otherwise indicated, all references in these Terms to “Sections,” “clauses,” etc., are intended to refer to Sections of Sections, clauses, etc. of these Terms.
+(g) except as otherwise indicated, all references in these Terms to “Sections,” “clauses,” etc., are intended to refer to Sections of Sections, clauses, etc. of these Terms.